 In this article, I’d like to highlight some of the problems we solved in using a pattern library, and more importantly, some of the problems I’ve encountered in the first of these projects, by creating a pattern library for a legacy project.

+- Writing good CSS (or whichever sub-flavour) requires a good level of experience.
+In this moment of time, we are still trying to figure out the best way to scale CSS allowing maintainability and readability without sacrificing performance and ease of use.
 Some good practices first, then methodologies and systems have been created.
 Learning, if not mastering them will allow you to approach any CSS framework or library, being it legacy or open source and create new ones with - still relative, ease.

 Or so I thought.

+I’ve just released my new portfolio at http://peach.smartart.it: this redesign started two years ago, with more or less 3 months non-stop of work during any spare time I had.
 I’ve tried to put into it as many good practices and methodologies I could, only those that were fit for purpose and could help me ship something that would be extensible and as much future-proof as possible.
 Do you want to build your website too?
 Read through before you lose your mind.